Confirming Datacom SQL timestamp results with MS Excel

 Resolution

-Attached to this document is a Microsoft Excel spreadsheet called TimestampCalculationTest.xlsx.
-There is a procedure outlined to use this spreadsheet to validate the duration difference produced in the CA Datacom SQL query.
+In the attached file, there is a Microsoft Excel spreadsheet called TimestampCalculationTest.xlsx.
+There is a procedure outlined to use this spreadsheet to validate the duration difference produced in the Datacom SQL query.
 There are several steps involved in using this:

 1. After running the DBSQLPR query to produce a report of the two timestamp fields and the two Elapsed Time fields (if desired), save the output to a file and remove everything except the data records.
 Alternatively, you might want to enter or cut/paste your entries into this or another spreadsheet.
 If manually entering into this sheet, adjust the format of the cells if needed and copy the formula from columns H through M to your rows to see the results, otherwise, continue with step 2.